cloud-gov/cg-site/_posts/2023-04-19-opensearch-maintenance.md

 layout: post
 date: "2023-04-19"
 title: "Off-peak windows now defined for all brokered Elasticsearch/Opensearch domains"
-excerpt: We have configured off-peak windows for software updates on all brokered Elasticsearch/Opensearch domains to minimize service disruption
+excerpt: We have configured off-peak windows for software updates on all brokered Elasticsearch/Opensearch domains to minimize service disruption.
 ---

 # Off-peak windows now enabled for all Elasticsearch/Opensearch domains